ammar-tanwar/bloglearnbay/posts/clustering-data-science-unsupervised-learning.md

 Hierarchical clustering, as the name suggests is an algorithm that builds the hierarchy of clusters.
 This algorithm starts with all the data points assigned to a cluster of their own.
 Then two nearest clusters are merged into the same cluster.
 In the end, this algorithm terminates when there is only a single cluster left.

-The results of hierarchical clustering can be shown using the[ dendrogram](https://www.nonlinear.com/support/progenesis/comet/faq/v2.0/dendrogram.aspx#:~:text=The%20dendrogram%20is%20a%20visual,referred%20to%20as%20a%20node.).
+The results of hierarchical clustering can be shown using the <a href="https://www.nonlinear.com/support/progenesis/comet/faq/v2.0/dendrogram.aspx#:~:text=The%20dendrogram%20is%20a%20visual,referred%20to%20as%20a%20node." target="_blank" rel="nofollow">dendrogram</a>.
 The dendrogram can be interpreted as: